SAP/openui5-docs/docs/Step_8_Testing_Navigation_10592af.md

-We add an OPA test that selects an item from the table and navigates to the post page<a name="loio10592affce3e4f1ba73c3125ee06e0b7__fig_r1j_pst_mr"/>
+<a name="loio10592affce3e4f1ba73c3125ee06e0b7__fig_r1j_pst_mr"/>We add an OPA test that selects an item from the table and navigates to the post page

  ![](loiocf3e0a650c6647b08410fab5b09d606d_LowRes.png "We add an OPA test that selects an item from the table and navigates to the post
 					page")